Skip to content

 Forgotten Hybrid or Remote Employees

-The hybrid or fully remote environments in which many employees are working today have left many of those employees feeling more left out of critical communication.
-As a result, employees are regularly asking for increased transparency and detail, as well as more frequent communication including regularly scheduled virtual town halls, Ask Me Anything sessions with leaders, regular team huddles, and more.
+The hybrid or fully remote environments in which many employees work in today have left employees feeling more left out of critical communication.
+As a result, employees want increased transparency and detail.
+Employees want more frequent communication including regularly scheduled virtual town halls, Ask Me Anything sessions with leaders, regular team huddles, and more.

 Lack of Accountability After the Fact

 When leaders ask for feedback, they need to close the communication loop with employees who provide specific suggestions.
-Even when leaders are unable to act on a particular suggestion, it’s important for them to explain why.
-Otherwise, employees can easily feel as though their concerns haven’t been heard or that their feedback isn’t truly valued.
+Even when leaders cannot act on a particular suggestion, it’s important to explain why.
+Otherwise, employees can easily feel their concerns haven’t been heard or that their feedback isn’t truly valued.

 Confusion Amid Change